silvercircle/silvercircle.github.io/category/got/index.md

 {% include paginator_header.html %}

 <p>This is a list of articles and blog posts about Game of Thrones.
 It avoids listing theories and
-other spoiler-heavy content.
-If you are interested in fan theories, <a href="{{site.baseurl}}/got-theories">go here.</a></p>
+other spoiler-heavy content. <strong>If you are interested in fan theories</strong>, <a href="{{site.baseurl}}/got-theories">go here.</a></p>

 {% include content/got-spoiler-warning.md %}